eabald/why-everyone-should-make-chat-app/notes.md

 ## 7. Again why you should have your own chat app?

 I believe that benefits of having a chat app in our portfolio are clear now.
 It's nice challenge allowing learn new things while doing fun stuff.
 Also can create different problems and challenges depending on our skills and goals we've set.
 It's perfect way to show off good craftsmanship and versatility.
-And keep on learning what's for me essential in our jobs.

 ## 8. Thank You